-A glorious 21st century use for a quintessentially 20th century facility, the building will provide a spectacular space for the community to come together to work, train, eat, and play.
-It will be a showcase of sustainable design and be housed in one of the state’s most important historic buildings, tying the college and the city of Beloit closer to the Rock River.
-The Powerhouse will be a first-of-its-kind facility in the country—one that interlaces student life spaces with recreational facilities, further connects campus with the community, and preserves history while looking to the future.
+A glorious 21st century use for a quintessentially 20th century facility, the building provides a spectacular space for the community to come together to work, train, eat, and play.
+It is a showcase of sustainable design and is housed in one of the state’s most important historic buildings, tying the college and the city of Beloit closer to the Rock River.
+The Powerhouse is a first-of-its-kind facility in the country—one that interlaces student life spaces with recreational facilities, further connects campus with the community, and preserves history while looking to the future.

 Smart, innovative, historic, economical, unique.
 How Beloitish is that?